mirolerch/Network-Traffic-Analysis/tshark-voip-investigation/README.md

 ---

-### Task 8 — Extensions That Completed a Call Successfully
+### Extensions That Completed a Call Successfully

+A BYE packet is only sent when a call was successfully established and then terminated.
+Filtering for BYE and extracting from/to fields shows which extensions completed a call.

 ```bash
 tshark -r VoIP_traffic.pcap -Y "sip.Method==BYE" \